 Overhead Rate = Overhead Costs / Sales

-Let’s say you had $4,000 in indirect costs and $16,000 in sales.
+You had $4,000 in indirect costs and $16,000 in sales during the period.
 Your overhead rate would be 0.25, or 25% ($4,000 / $16,000).
 This means that you spend 25 cents on indirect costs for every dollar you earn.
 If your direct costs are also high, you won’t be turning much of a profit.

 Overhead rates vary from industry to industry.
 But, you should try to keep your overhead rate minimal.
 The smaller your overhead rate, the better.

 Knowing which costs are direct vs. indirect helps you with recording expenses in your books and on your business income statement.

-Difference between direct cost and indirect cost for taxes
+Direct cost vs. indirect cost for taxes

-This is not intended as legal advice; for more information, please click here.
+This article has been updated from its original publication date of March 22, 2018.This is not intended as legal advice; for more information, please click here.